 Wood Flooring Styles Explained

-As a long-standing symbol of craftsmanship and design there is no greater statement floor than Parquet.
+As a long-standing symbol of craftsmanship and design, there is no greater statement floor than Parquet.
 The most popular parquet patterns are Herringbone, Chevron and strip oak flooring are all laid in individual pieces which then have a border constructed using the same blocks or planks finished in the same colour.
-The grand French Parquet de Versaille is also popular pattern.
-This type of parquet is construed in 1m2 panels with a border build out using the same material in plank form.
+The grand French Parquet de Versaille is also a popular pattern.
+This type of parquet is constructed in 1m2 panels with a border build out using the same material in plank form.

 Luxury Wood Floors:

-We source all of our timber in house which gives our clients access to some of the most authentic and superb wood flooring in the world.
-Our personalised approach to client relations means we take every element of the project into consideration and will find the best possible fit for each client.
+We source all of our timber houses which gives our clients access to some of the most authentic and superb wood floorings in the world.
+Our personalised approach to client relations means we consider every element of the project and will find the best possible fit for each client.
 Luxury for us is not just about the product but the service we provide as well.
-We offer design consultations as well as expert advice from industry leading professionals, helping carry your project from conception to completion with the utmost care, expertise and authentically beautiful wood.
+We offer design consultations as well as expert advice from industry-leading professionals, helping carry your project from conception to completion with the utmost care, expertise and authentically beautiful wood.

 Wide plank flooring has been a long-standing symbol of elegant, timeless flooring.
 Although wide plank flooring is a hallmark of traditional Georgian design it is by no means restricted to antique finishes.
 Any tone on a wide plank floor adds an unmistakable element of design and craft.
 Stretched beautifully across a room this type of flooring is a stand out feature in any space.

 Narrow Plank or Strip Oak flooring is a modernist revival perfect for adding a distinctive design trait without overwhelming the overall composition of the space.
-When finished in a clean raw oak tone this style of flooring is an excellent compliment to the minimalist, modern interior.
-However, finishing the floor a rich traditional stain has equally striking results with a more dramatic effect.
-As a reclaimed product there is the added benefit of being able to leave this material unfinished creating an authentic time worn presence.
+When finished in a clean raw oak tone this style of flooring is an excellent complement to the minimalist, modern interior.
+However, finishing the floor with a rich traditional stain has equally striking results with a more dramatic effect.
+As a reclaimed product, there is the added benefit of being able to leave this material unfinished creating an authentic time-worn presence.

-One of the most beautiful traits in a reclaimed floor is the delicate, fine tuned undulation that is created through the passage of time.
+One of the most beautiful traits in a reclaimed floor is the delicate, fine-tuned undulation that is created with time.
 Solid wood will expand and shrink over many years leaving the surface of wood altered with the imprint of time passed.
-This is one of the most prized aesthetics when choosing a reclaimed floor and true hallmark of its authenticity.
+This is one of the most prized aesthetics when choosing a reclaimed floor and the true hallmark of its authenticity.